mesterum/react-avgnkx/docs/Explanation.md

 ```
 The pair of empty tags `<> ... </>` is a shortcut for the `<React.Fragment>` tag to hold multiple elements in one.

-Beware of `return` statement, if the value that you want to return starts on the next line, will return nothing like `return;` statement due to automatic semicolon insertion behavior of javascript.
+Beware of `return` statement, if the value that you want to return starts on the next line, will return nothing like `return;` statement due to automatic semicolon insertion behaviour of javascript.

 The definition of `Item` component is not interesting.